The Best Plants To Keep In Your Bathroom, According To An Expert

 If you've spent any time on Instagram or watched even one YouTube beauty tutorial, you may have noticed that all the coolest women seem to have plants in their bathrooms.
 Naturally, these green-draped self-care oases are a source of envy for anyone who considers their daily skincare routine to be an almost spiritual practice, but how do you know if the plants you're bringing into your bathroom are actually good for that specific space?
 Nothing will kill your calming-chic vibe like a bunch of dead plants, which is why we enlisted the help of Joyce Mast, Bloomscape's Plant Mom, and her over 40 years of horticulture and floriculture experience.

-Ahead, Mast shares some of these moisture-loving, low-light-utilizing indoor plants that will be amazing additions to your bathroom.
+Ahead, Mast shares some of these moisture-loving, low-light-utilising indoor plants that will be amazing additions to your bathroom.
 She even relays some tips on how to take care of these bathroom plants.